 “Love is born into every human being; it calls back the halves of our original nature together; it tries to make one out of two and heal the wound of human nature.
 Each of us, then, is a matching half of a human whole…and each of us is always seeking the half that matches him.”

-So where do we find this someone who can ‘cure the wound of human nature’, the soulmate who will make us complete and restore our joy and optimism.
+So where do we find this someone who can ‘cure the wound of human nature’, the soulmate who will make us complete and restore our joy and optimism?
 Ancient Christian philosopher Augustine proposed this wound could not be cured.
-He says we bear a kernel of the infinite within us, thus finite things cannot fulfil us.
-Our desires can never be satisfied and this is the ultimate flaw of humanity.
-We always seek more, never satisfied with the beauty and love and riches we already have.
+He says we bare a kernel of the infinite within us.
+Thus, finite things cannot fulfil us.
+Our desires can never be satisfied, which is humanity’s ultimate flaw.
+We always seek more, never happy with the beauty, love, and riches we already have.

-As our search continues some of us have many soulmates; because we no longer believe there is just one.
-There is one that satisfies our physical desires, the one that meets our emotional needs, the one we cry with, the one we talk with, the one who holds our secrets, the one who shares our joy.
+As our search continues, some of us have many soulmates; we no longer believe there is just one.
+There is one that satisfies our physical desires, the one that meets our emotional needs, the one we cry with, the one we talk with, the one who holds our secrets, and the one who shares our joy.
 We become so fragmented that everything and nothing is meaningful.

 How did this happen?
-When searching for your soulmate you are constantly told one person cannot satisfy our every desire and that we should seek out these deficits of nature in others.
+When searching for our soulmate, we are constantly told one person cannot satisfy our every desire and that we should seek out these deficits of nature in others.
 What does this do to us?
-When we have so many encounters with others, does this satiate our souls more thoroughly or just exacerbate the sense of what is missing.
-Our days are punctuated by moments where our hearts quicken and we feel desire and excitement and passion.
+When we have so many encounters with others, does this satiate our souls more thoroughly or exacerbate the sense of what is missing?
+Our days are punctuated by moments when our hearts quicken and we feel desire, excitement, and passion.
 But they pass by so fast, these little moments.
-We can barely remember them months later as they are not part of a meaningful accumulation of a lifetime of memories with one.
-How can we ever be certain we chose the correct one when the others are so alluring.
-Each of us deciding whether there is one or many whom will pass through our lives with the honour of having been a soulmate.
-Each of us settling on a story that is the truth we need to believe at that moment in time.
+How can we ever be certain we chose the correct one when the others are alluring?
+Each of us decides whether there is one or many who will pass through our lives with the honour of having been a soulmate.
+Each of us settles on a story that is the truth we need to believe now.

-By proposition the soulmate is someone who makes you whole, someone who can cure the wound of human nature.
+By proposition, the soulmate makes you whole and can cure the wound of human nature.
 It is someone who knows what gives your life meaning.
-It is someone who wants to lie entwined with you every-day.
+It is someone who wants to lie entwined with you every day.
 It is someone who hears you when you are silent and laughs with you when you are loud.
 It is someone we all search for.

 For more Robert Doisneau photos http://www.artnet.com/artists/robert-doisneau/